murpg/Docs/git-stash.md

 git stash branch new-branch-name stash@{n}
 ```

+## Important Note About Stashes

+Stashes are strictly local and are not pushed to remote repositories.
+When you:
+- Push a branch, your stashes stay on your local machine
+- Clone a repository, you won't get any stashes that existed on other machines
+- Pull from remote, you won't receive any stashes

+If you need to share stashed changes with others, you should either:
+1. Apply the stash and commit the changes properly
+2. Create a branch from your stash using `git stash branch`

 ## Best Practices

 1. **Always add a descriptive message** to your stashes to make them easily identifiable later.